 Tipping - Tipping is perfectly acceptable and can form the base of the local economy, with some relying mainly on tips.
 Your tour leader will advise you on tour when and how much is appropriate.
 Please feel free to take with you pens, books, pencils etc but please give them to your expedition leader to distribute and not directly to children or communities you meet as this may build expectations and can create problems for future travellers.

 Bargaining - Prices are generally low due to low wages and poor working conditions.
 Only start to bargain if you intend to buy, as it’s not fair to knowingly mislead a hardworking vendor.
 When bargaining for goods, please bear in mind that 10 cents is nothing to you, but might be a lot to the vendor.
 Always have a figure in mind that you think is fair to pay and don’t feel aggrieved if you find the same product for less.
-Don’t get angry or aggressive when bargaining remember the vendor is just trying to make a living, even though it may be at your expense.
+Do not get angry or aggressive when bargaining; remember the vendor is just trying to make a living, even though it may be at your expense.

-locally made goods - Do not buy endangered plants, animal skins, or anything made from cacti, coral, shells, starfish, ivory, fur or feathers.
-We encourage you however to buy locally made goods and crafts and seek out shops or markets that work as co-operatives.This means that a fair amount is paid to the producers and discourages mass-production.
+Locally made goods - Do not buy endangered plants, animal skins, or anything made from cacti, coral, shells, starfish, ivory, fur or feathers.
+We encourage you, however, to buy locally made goods and crafts and seek out shops or markets that work as co-operatives.
+This means that a fair amount is paid to the producers and discourages mass-production.
 You may also be able to buy more unique goods and souvenirs.
 When in markets or busy areas, avoid public displays of wealth such as watches, rings, jewelry and ipods.
-The golden rule of traveling is if you don’t need it, don’t take which is especially true for jewellery.
+The golden rule of traveling is if you don’t need it, don’t take it - this is especially true for jewellery.

 Physical contact - Acceptable physical contact and body language varies in different destinations.
 Knowing the social norms in the destinations you are travelling through will help you to avoid embarrassing situations and enhance your chances of meeting the locals.

 Local dress code - Observe the local dress code in the areas in which you are travelling, e.g. cover up in holy places.
 Local people can feel deeply offended when visitors do not observe the dress code and this can also cause unwanted attention.
 Respect property and their surroundings.
 Leave places you visit as you found them, or even better.
-Ensure you know the appropriate behaviour for the situation you are in, for example, ask your tour leader if it is essential to remove your shoes before entering a building.
+Ensure you know the appropriate behaviour for the situation you are in; for instance, ask your tour leader if it is essential to remove your shoes before entering a building.

 Treat local staff with respect and humility - No matter what their role is on your tour.
 We aim to ensure every person involved in the trip has a fair wage and has the right to work in safe conditions.
 As members of Tourism Concern, we aim to ensure the porters we use are treated in an acceptable way and paid fairly.